ms-iot/content/en-US/win10/ArduinoWiringPortingGuide.md

 ### My solution hangs infinitely when being initialized

 There is a known issue which can cause a C++ solution to hang infinitely (deadlock) when being initialized.
-If you find that your solution appears to have this behavior and you are unable to use the debugger to 'break in' to any statement in the setup() or loop() sections of your Arduino Wiring application, you may be experiencing this type of hanging issue.
+You may be experiencing this type of issue if you find that your solution appears to hang forever and you are unable to use the debugger to 'break in' to any statement in the setup() or loop() sections of your Arduino Wiring application.

 **Cause**: An object is being created or a function is being called which leads to an asyncronous action before the solution has finished initializing.
 It is likely caused from an object's constructor calling an API function like `pinMode`.